 Pianist Natalie Burch specialises in vocal accompaniment and is widely in demand as a song pianist across London and the UK.
-She was winner of the accompaniment prize at the 2015 Maureen Lehane Awards at Wigmore Hall, a finalist alongside 2nd Prize winner James Way at the 2017 Kathleen Ferrier Awards and is a current Britten-Pears Young Artist.
-She was a finalist in the 2017 Somerset Song Prize, a recipient of the Sam Hutchings Prize to study at Oxenfoord with Malcolm Martineau and a Help Musicians grant to study at the 2016 Oxford Lieder Mastercourse led by Wolfgang Holzmair.
-Natalie is co-founder of SongSpiel who are currently in residency at METAL with Ensemble Perpetuo and composer Cheryl Frances-Hoad working on her song cycle The Thought Machine, and are soon to make the first performance of a new programme based around Dominic Argento’s A Few Words about Chekhov.
+She was winner of the accompaniment prize at the 2015 Maureen Lehane Awards at Wigmore Hall, a finalist alongside 2nd Prize winner James Way at the 2017 Kathleen Ferrier Awards and is a Britten-Pears Young Artist and a Samling Artist.
+She was awarded the the Sam Hutchings Prize to study at Oxenfoord with Malcolm Martineau and a Help Musicians grant to study at the 2016 Oxford Lieder Mastercourse led by Wolfgang Holzmair.
+Natalie is co-founder of SongSpiel who are currently in residency at METAL with Ensemble Perpetuo and composer Cheryl Frances-Hoad working on her song cycle The Thought Machine, and are soon to make their first recording of William Marsey’s Austerity Songs.

 Natalie was a fellow at the Guildhall School of Music & Drama where she gained a masters with distinction under the tutelage of Eugene Asti and Andrew West.
 She formerly studied with John Railton before moving to Chetham's School of Music to study solo piano with Peter Lawson.
 In 2014 she graduated with first class honors from King's College London where she studied musicology and studied piano at the Royal Academy of Music with Daniel-Ben Pienaar and Andrew West.